-The party invoking the authority of a judicial decision or requesting its execution shall produce:
+Article 36.
+The party to the court invoking the authority of a judicial decision or requesting its execution shall produce:

-- (a) A duly certified copy of the decision; - (b) The original of the certificate of service of the decision or of any other equivalent document; - (c) A certificate of the clerk of court establishing that there is no objection to or appeal against the decision; - (d) Where necessary, a copy of the summons served on the defaulting party, certified as a true copy by the clerk of the court which rendered the decision.
+- (a) A duly certified copy of the decision; - (b) The original of the certificate of service of the decision or of any other equivalent document; - (c) A certificate of the clerk of court establishing that there is no objection to or appeal against the decision;

-Arbitral awards rendered in either State shall be recognized and enforced in the other State in accordance with the provisions of the New York Convention of 10 June 1958 1 on the Recognition and Enforcement of Foreign Arbitral Awards.

-Legal instruments, including notarized documents, which are enforceable in either State shall be declared enforceable in the other by the president of the court referred to in the first paragraph of article 38 in accordance with the law of the State in which they are to be executed.
+- (d) Where necessary, a copy of the summons served on the defaulting party, certified as a true copy by the clerk of the court which rendered the decision. - Article 37.
+Arbitral awards validly rendered in either State shall be recognized in the other State and may be declared enforceable in that State if they fulfil the conditions of article 31. - Article 38.
+Legal instruments, including notarized documents which are enforceable in either State, shall be declared enforceable in the other State by the President of the court referred to in article 33, paragraph 1, in accordance with the law of the State in which they are to be executed.